 Syracuse University Libraries maintain current copies of both the International and New York State building codes.
-The current editions are housed in the Architecture Reading Room. provides online access.
+The current editions are housed in the King + King Architecture Library. provides online access.
 Other code and zoning information is limited.
 Government sites including city specific sites are excellent sources for additional information such as planning reports.

-Good sources for investigating new materials and their properties include the online database, Material Connexion.
-Check out the Architecture Reading Room Materials Library page for local holdings of physical samples suarrmaterials.syr.edu.
-A number of online sites offer detailed publically accessible information, including: The University of Texas at Austin School of Architecture and Ball State University
+Good sources for investigating new materials and their properties include the online database, Material ConneXion.
+Check out the King + King Architecture Library Materials Library Site for local holdings of physical samples.
+A number of online sites offer detailed publicly accessible information, including: The University of Texas at Austin School of Architecture and Ball State University

 Research Data Services: The SU Library Research Data Services offers a broad range of services related to the identification, collection, management, analysis, and curation of quantitative and qualitative research data.

 For Reference Assistance please contact Paul Bern: email@example.com / 315-443-1352